yousei-github/ConflictMissesSimulator/README.md

 The programming tool is Visual Studio Code and the format is based on the official documents at the website: https://code.visualstudio.com/docs/cpp/config-msvc

 The configuration files for compiling are inside the \vscode directory.
+Note you needs to recreate the \.vscode directoey and copy the instructions from its files in order to build your own project.